 My kid loves Minecraft.
 The t-shirts, the wallpapers, watching videos on YouTube.
-On days she’s free to do nothing on purpose, it’s her go-to game.
+On days they’re free to do nothing on purpose, it’s their go-to game.
 As an outsider, watching the lead-up to Minecraft is like watching someone prepare for an outdoor excursion.
-There’s a bowl of something: cereal, popcorn, sunflower seed shells, juice, a pillow, a blanket – all required items as she curls up to play this game.
-“I’m doing caves today,” she’ll say in my direction but mostly to herself.
-She begins to compile her checklist.
-Her mom, me, a whole planner and battle-tested to-do lister, couldn’t help but watch how her specific video game goal-setting plays out.
+There’s a bowl of something: cereal, popcorn, sunflower seed shells, juice, a pillow, a blanket — all required items as they curl up to play this game.
+“I’m doing caves today,” they’ll say in my direction but mostly to themselves.
+They begin to compile their checklist.
+Their mom, me, a whole planner and battle-tested to-do lister, couldn’t help but watch how their specific video game goal-setting plays out.
 Here are some things I took away.

 Use what you have to get what you want

 When you first land into Minecraft, you have nothing.
 You can explore, but be wary of wandering too far should you have to start over all the way back at your beginning point.
 Wherever you land, you literally have to build from the ground up.
 There are a couple things at your disposal.
 With those, you wield a wood pickaxe.
 From there, you move up to better, stronger tools as you successfully complete more goals.
 Notice you aren’t given a diamond pickaxe as soon as you drop into the game.
 You are instead tasked with creating with what’s available to you.

 That’s a lot like life: most of us aren’t born with all we need at the ready.
 We do, however, have ingrained skill sets and abilities that help us to reach our goals, no matter where life has plopped us.
 Use your abilities to carve out your niches, to raise a grade in that one class that seems impossible, to try to beat your highest score.
 In setting new goals where you are, you are challenging yourself to be your best.